ortexx/ip-cidr/readme.md

 get string cidr as "50.165.190.0/23"

 ### .toRange([options])
-get array of start and end ip [startIp, endIp]
+get an array of start and end ip [startIp, endIp]

 ### .toObject([options])
-get object of start and end ip {start: startIp, end: endIp}
+get an object of start and end ip {start: startIp, end: endIp}

 ### .toArray([options], [results])
 get an array of all ip in CIDR range